 - Cut the vegetables into manageable pieces, about 2 or 3 inches each.

-- In a high-powered blender such as a Vitamix or food processor, place all of the ingredients except the vegetable or tomato juice.
+- In a high-powered blender (this is our favorite) or food processor, place all of the ingredients except the vegetable or tomato juice.

 - Add about half of the juice.
 Process until you have the desired consistency.

 - Add the rest of the vegetable juice and stir.

 - Taste and adjust seasonings if necessary.